leszekd25/spellforce_blender_plugins/2.8/README.md

 -all faces must be triangles

--no two points on the UV map may overlap (edges and faces can intersect alright though)

--all materials in a mesh must have an exact node layout (import_static_msb.py takes care of that, you can look up models loaded through that plugin for node layout lookup)
+-all materials in a mesh must have an exact node layout (import_static/skinned_msb.py takes care of that, you can look up models loaded through that plugin to see how it looks like)

 usage: File -> Export...